arnkov/Theia/README.md

  #### [ofxPostGlitch](https://github.com/arnkov/ofxPostGlitch)

  Clone this repository into apps/myApps and run the project generator.

  Under Linux, just navigate to ...apps/myApps/Theia and type "make".

+ Visual Studio users have to open the .sln, navigate to ofxLuaaa/libs/lua-5.4.4, select the .c files, right click, properties, c/c++, advanced, compile as C.